 “We were never willing to use spot instances,” said Ryan White, Senior Director of Engineering Operations at TuneIn.
 The inherent volatility of spot instances makes them risky, but TuneIn trusted Spot to run their Kubernetes workloads on spot instances after a successful trial of Ocean and coordination with developers to adjust their workloads to make them more resilient to the nature of spot disruptions.
 With Spot, TuneIn saw immediate benefits in cost savings, cost analysis capabilities, and high availability for their applications.

 Running spot instances is inherently cheaper—up 90% in some cases—but they come with the risk that the cloud provider can take back the spot instances applications are running on if they are needed elsewhere.
 With millions of users streaming TuneIn content, using their website and apps, and sending requests for content from hundreds of types of devices like Alexa and Google Home, losing service was not an option.
 Instead of hiring someone to analyze their AWS usage, manage instances and ensure availability, TuneIn uses Ocean to leverage spot instances and Spot’s Eco to manage RI’s for workloads running on Kubernetes.
-TuneIn is able to save more than 25% of their entire AWS bill (including storage, networking, etc.) while also mitigating the risk of service disruption by utilizing spot capacity across a range of instance families and sizes or similar, since that’s a major selling point.
+TuneIn is able to save more than 25% of their entire AWS bill (including storage, networking, etc.) while also mitigating the risk of service disruption by utilizing spot capacity across a range of instance families and sizes.

 “We don’t even have to think about provisioning cloud infrastructure, Spot just handles it all for us.
 The beauty of Spot is that we just set it and forget it,” said White.